 - Add the dumplings to the milk and sugar.

-- Keep stirring the ingredients and add the 2 teaspoons of flour to the milk and dumplings.
+- Keep stirring the ingredients and add the flour to the milk and dumplings.
 This will thicken the milk a little bit.

 - Cook for about 4 minutes, stirring constantly until the milk and dumplings are heated through.